linaro-its/sd-webhook-framework/README.md

     pytest

 If any Python packages are added via Pipenv, please remember to update `requirements.txt` as the latter is used by the Docker container's build process.
 Note that only the "top-level" packages are included, rather than generating the file automatically from Pipenv.

+### Local testing

+One way to troubleshoot the code is as follows:

+1. Modify the webhooks so that the content is delivered to [RequestBin](https://requestbin.com/) rather than the framework.
+This allows you to capture the data sent from Service Desk.
+2. Save the content to a file, e.g. "comment.json"
+3. Modify "local_test.py" to read the correct file **and** trigger the correct path.
+4. If using VS Code, use "Run and Debug" on "local_test.py".
+It is necessary to select "Raised Exceptions" in order to get VS Code to stop when the code breaks.
+Please note that there are some valid occurrences of raised exceptions in the framework.

+Please note: if testing the `comment` route, please note that the framework explicitly reads the latest comment from the ticket, rather than using the comment data sent in the payload.

 ### Code contributions